mak-aravind/weather-simulator/README.md

 - To run test cases :
 > sbt test

-- To create a eclipse specific project:
+- To create a eclipse specific project
 > sbt eclipse